 RHP Shawn Tolleson (lower back strain) went on the 15-day disabled list retroactive to April 13.
 He had surgery April 25 to treat a herniated disk.
 He is expected to be sidelined until at least late July.

 LHP Scott Elbert (arthroscopic left elbow surgeries in September 2012 and January 2013) went on the 15-day disabled list retroactive to March 22.
-He began a rehab assignment with Class A Rancho Cucamonga on May 10.
+He began a rehab assignment with Class A Rancho Cucamonga on May 10 and as of May 21 is now at Double-A Chattanooga on his rehab assignment.

 RHP Chad Billingsley (Tommy John surgery in April 2013) went on the 15-day disabled list retroactive to April 16, and he was transferred to the 60-day DL on May 10.
 He's out for the season.